Pediatrics EMR Software

 Medium-Sized Practices

-These practices usually consist of 5 to 10 medical providers often belonging to the same medical specialty.
-Their requirements are more stringent, and their budget is also considerably large.
-Aside from specialty-focused requirements (EHR Software by Specialty), these practices also require unique features such as interoperability, dedicated customer support, multi-device support as well as an extensive reporting functionality to keep an eye on the overall performance of the practice.
+These practices usually consist of 5 to 10 medical providers, often belonging to the same medical specialty.
+Their requirements are more stringent, and their budget is also considerably larger.
+Aside from specialty-focused requirements (EMR Software by Specialty), these practices also require unique features such as interoperability, dedicated customer support, multi-device support, and an extensive reporting functionality to keep an eye on the overall performance of the practice.

 Large Practices